Text preview for : HP 54750A_252C 83480A User.pdf part of Agilent HP 54750A 252C 83480A User Agilent HP 54750A_252C 83480A User.pdf

 Conductive table-mat and wrist-strap combination.

-Conductive oor-mat and heel-strap combination.
+oor-mat and heel-strap combination.

-Both types, when used together, provide a signi cant level of ESD protection.
+Both types, when used together, provide a signicant level of ESD protection.

 Of the two, only the table-mat and wrist-strap combination provides adequate